-At the next SIHH 2010 exhibition in Geneva, Vacheron Constantin will present a pair of ultra-thin automatics available in round (Historique 1955, ref.
+At the next SIHH 2010 exhibition in Geneva, Vacheron Constantin will present a pair of vintage-styled ultra-thin automatics both in the round (Historique 1955, ref.
 33155/000R-9588) and square (Historique 1968, ref.
 43043/000R-9592) cases.
-Judging by its timeless exterior that will probably stay relevant until that bitter day when mankind finally ditches the concept of a wristwatch altogether, the Historique 1968 is going to be a real hit.
+Judging by its timeless exterior that will stay relevant until that bitter day when mankind finally ditches the concept of a wristwatch altogether, the Historique 1968 is going to be a real hit.

-While the Historique 1955 is animated by a Caliber VC 1003 with manual winding system, this watch is powered by a vintage Caliber VC 1120 ultra-thin self-winding movement.
-Measuring 28 mm in diameter and 2.45 mm in height, this mechanism was introduced after Vacheron Constantin became one of the crown jewels of the Richemont group (a holding company that also controls such watchmakers as A. Lange & Sohne, Jaeger-LeCoultre, and Panerai) and is therefore not produced on the brand’s onw production facilities, but is sourced from another member of the group.
+While the Historique 1955 is animated by a Caliber VC 1003 with the manual-winding system, this one is powered by a vintage Caliber VC 1120 ultra-thin self-winding movement.
+Measuring 28 mm in diameter and 2.45 mm in height, this mechanism was introduced after Vacheron Constantin became one of the crown jewels of the Richemont group (a holding company that also controls such brands as A. Lange & Sohne, Jaeger-LeCoultre, and Panerai) and is therefore not produced on the brand’s production facilities, but is sourced from another member of the group.

-The mechanism is a decorated version of the original JLC caliber 920 that was first presented back in 1967 and later became available to Vacheron Constantin, Audemars Piguet and Patek Philippe is often considered to be one of (if not the) best automatic ultra-thin movements of the time.
-In fact, even now this gorgeous mechanism puts to shame some modern contenders that can’t produce anything more inspiring than a version of the decades-old ETA 775x family of automatic chronograph calibers.
+The mechanism is a decorated version of the original JLC caliber 920 that was first presented back in 1967 and later became available to Vacheron Constantin, Audemars Piguet and Patek Philippe are often considered to be one of (if not the) best automatic ultra-thin movements of the time.
+Even now this gorgeous mechanism puts to shame some modern contenders that can’t produce anything more inspiring than a version of the decades-old ETA 775x family of automatic chronograph calibers.

 So, it is no wonder why vintage wristwatches featuring this exquisite caliber are still frantically sought-after by enthusiasts who happen to combine particularly thick wallets with really good taste.
-I have an impression that, being powered by this new edition of the mechanism, the Vacheron Constantin Historique 1968 has a really good chance becoming a huge success among collectors a couple of decades later: even though the watch is not offered as a limited edition model, the relatively high price will limit the timekeeper’s production in a natural way carefully preserving not only their resale value, but also, um, overall collectability if you don’t mind the expression.
+I have an impression that being powered by this new edition of the mechanism, the Historique 1968 has a good chance of becoming a huge success among collectors a couple of decades later: even though the watch is not offered as a limited-edition model, the relatively high price will naturally limit the production carefully preserving not only their resale value but also, um, overall collectability if you don’t mind the expression.